Myles Straw Player Props: Guardians vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.5 K/9, which ranks 20th in MLB.
+- The 8.3 strikeouts per nine innings put together by the Marlins pitching staff ranks 24th in the league.

-- The Marlins have a 4.26 team ERA that ranks 14th among all MLB pitching staffs.
+- The Marlins have the 13th-ranked team ERA across all MLB pitching staffs (4.00).

-- The Marlins surrender the 10th-fewest home runs in baseball (20 total, 1.1 per game).
+- Marlins pitchers combine to allow the ninth-fewest home runs in baseball (20 total, one per game).

-- Alcantara gets the start for the Marlins, his fifth of the season.
-He is 1-2 with a 5.84 ERA and 20 strikeouts in 24 2/3 innings pitched.
+- Luzardo (2-0) gets the starting nod for the Marlins in his fifth start of the season.
+He has a 2.74 ERA in 23 2/3 innings pitched, with 26 strikeouts.

-- In his last appearance on Sunday against the Arizona Diamondbacks, the righty threw six innings, allowing four earned runs while surrendering seven hits.
+- The lefty's most recent appearance was on Monday against the San Francisco Giants, when he threw 4 1/3 innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.